 You Don’t Give Yourself Enough TLC

 Constantly reprimanding yourself about your diet and ripping yourself apart over one indulgence is only going to make things worse.
 A study in the Journal of Health Psychology has shown that people who suffer from depression are actually more at risk for obesity than those who do not.
 So, make sure you’re kind to yourself and cut yourself some slack.

 Protein is a key macronutrient for losing weight, but too much can do more harm than good.
 In fact, a Spanish study found that over a six-year period, participants who ate a high-protein diet were 90 percent more likely to gain over 10 percent of their original body weight in comparison to those who ate less protein.
 So when it comes to how to lose stubborn belly fat, maybe cut back on the animal protein and eat more plants.

 You Haven’t Switched to Whole Grains

-Eating refined carbs that are found in white breads and baked goods spike your blood sugar and cause weight gain, so you’re better off switching to whole grains.
+Eating refined carbs that are found in white breads and baked goods spike your blood sugar and cause weight gain, so you’re better off switching to whole grains if you’re looking to get rid of stubborn belly fat.
 On top of having more flavor, whole grains have been proven to help regulate body weight, according to The Journal of Nutrition because of their high fiber content.
 Fiber helps regulate your digestive tract, and whole grains are packed with vitamins and minerals that will keep your body fit and running smoothly.